RohitChavan16/ScreenFlow/README.md

 Backend	Node.js, Express.js
 Database	MongoDB with Mongoose ODM
 Authentication	JWT (JSON Web Tokens)
-Payments	Stripe API (INR/paise support)
+Payments	Stripe API (INR/paise support).

+More features are to be include and this project is not completed yet.